-The purpose of the Secondary Market is to give Capacity Providers the possibility to transfer their CMU's Obligation to another CMU.
-This exchange allows parties to manage their risk and avoid penalties.
-Transferring volumes on the Secondary Market increases the liquidity of the CRM auctions as it allows market parties to reduce their risk premiums in the Primary Market in case of failing to deliver the Contracted Capacity.
-Consequently, the Secondary Market helps decreasing the cost of the CRM.
+The Secondary Market enables Capacity Providers to transfer their CMU obligation to another CMU, allowing them to manage risk and avoid penalties.
+By facilitating volume transfers, the Secondary Market enhances liquidity in CRM auctions, enabling market participants to lower risk premiums in the Primary Market in cases where delivering the Contracted Capacity may be uncertain.
+As a result, the Secondary Market helps reduce CRM costs.